Victormah/ML_PDACBiomarker/README.md

 [![DOI](https://zenodo.org/badge/748142894.svg)](https://zenodo.org/doi/10.5281/zenodo.10949601)

 ## Project Title :
-Robust and Consistent Biomarker Candidates Identification by a Machine Learning Approach applied to Pancreatic Ductal Adenocarcinoma Metastasis
+Robust and consistent biomarker candidates identification by a machine learning approach applied to pancreatic ductal adenocarcinoma metastasis

+## Publication
+Mahawan, T., Luckett, T., Mielgo Iza, A. et al. Robust and consistent biomarker candidates identification by a machine learning approach applied to pancreatic ductal adenocarcinoma metastasis.
+BMC Med Inform Decis Mak 24 (Suppl 4), 175 (2024). https://doi.org/10.1186/s12911-024-02578-0

 ## Description
 We provided the full R codes and data for biomarker discovery using RNA seq data from cancer patients, including R code, Rmarkdown codes, and Tutorials (HTML) in 5 sections.
 This is a part of our publication titled “Robust and Consistent Biomarker Identification of Pancreatic Ductal Adenocarcinoma Metastasis by Machine Learning Approach” in BMC Medical Informatics and Decision Making Journal.